The Faces of Global Education Part One-Women and ChildrenSeptember 15, 2018 7:08 am Leave your thoughts

 Global Education is a Geo-political process; making the delivery of Education to all those that desire to improve themselves, provide for family and friends, or improve the world in which we live; is all about the money.

 Education is the key to social change and prosperity.
-Money spent on Education is an investment, with an identifiable return, linked to a decrease in poverty, decrease in domestic violence, improving the health and welfare of people, which in turn creates jobs, and a better economy; producing more teachers, more classrooms, and more material, and more resources.
+Money spent on Education is an investment, with an identifiable return, linked to a decrease in poverty, decrease in domestic violence.
+We at the Paz Foundation are improving the health and welfare of people, which in turn creates jobs, and a better economy; producing more teachers, more classrooms, and more material, and more resources.

 However, I am not going fool you or anyone, let’s talk straight up, and not be concerned with political correctness: the number one need for Education, is not only the money, it is also the money put to work in the right way.